 Similar to group size, the adult to child ratio also has a positive impact on the overall quality of a child's experience in care.
 Consult the descriptions below to find out more about adult to child ratio for the different types of child care.

 Health and Safety

 A major concern of parents when they drop their children off at a child care program, is the safety of their children in the hands of the caregivers.
 Some things to look for that indicate the program is safe and healthy are working smoke detectors, toys and equipment that are in good condition, food prep areas are separated from the restrooms and diapering areas.
 The daily routine should also include proper hand-washing and diapering procedures, and direct competent supervision of children at all times.
 Please note that this is not a full, comprehensive list of items to consider for Health and Safety.
-Please talk with our Family Connections Specialists for other items you should look for by calling (877) 425-0009.
+Please talk with our Resource and Referral Coordinator for other items you should look for by calling (877) 425-0009 x0.

 Parents and families have the most direct and lasting impact on a child.
 When parents are involved, children are more confident, and feel more comfortable, especially in a new setting.
 Choosing a program that welcomes parents to come in during the time the child is in care is the first step in getting to know the "important people" in a child care program.
 Know what is expected of you, and what you can expect from a program.
 Volunteer to help out at the program, read to the children or go on a field trip.
 Always keep the lines of communication open.
 New York State law requires providers to give parents the opportunity to discuss issues related to their children.
 These opportunities must occur at the time of enrollment and as frequently as needed thereafter, but at least annually.
 It is the parent's right to know what is happening while their child is in a child care program.
 Do not hesitate to ask questions.